Kankaria Lake

 Kankaria Lake is the largest lake in Ahmedabad in the Indian state of Gujarat.
-It is located in the south-eastern part of the city, in the Maninagar area.
-A lakefront is developed around it, which has many public attractions such as a zoo, toy train, kids city, tethered balloon ride, water rides, water park, food stalls, and entertainment facilities.
+It is located in the southeastern part of the Ahmedabad, in the Maninagar area.
+A lakefront has been developed around it, featuring attractions such as a zoo, toy train, kids' city, tethered balloon rides, water rides, a water park, food stalls, and entertainment facilities.
 The lakefront was revamped in 2007–2008.
 Kankaria Carnival is a week-long festival held here in the last week of December.
 Many cultural, art, and social activities are organised during the carnival.

 Etymology

-Several stories are told for its name Kankaria.
-One reason is given that it was named thus due to the large quantities of limestone (kankar in Gujarati) dug out of it during excavation.
+Several stories are told about the origin of the name Kankaria.
+One explanation suggests that the name is derived from the large quantities of limestone (kankar in Gujarati) dug out of it during excavation.
 Another story narrates that the Sultan Qutb-ud-Din asked the saint Shah Alam to select the site for the tank and the garden.
 The saint scattered some pebbles at the site which was excavated and the lake was built.
 Thus it was named Kankaria.
 Another story says the saint Hazrat-i-Shah Alam cut his foot on a pebble while passing through excavation and exclaimed, "What a pebble!"
 So it was named Kankaria (pebbly).
 It was mentioned as Hauj-e-Qutb (the tank of Qutb) after the Sultan Qutb-ud-Din in the inscription at Kankaria.